PHANTOM9009/GREED/Rules.md

 # Rules of the game:

-1. Last standing ship wins.
+1. Last standing ship wins and gets +100 in overall score

-2. in case there are one or more ships alive and are unable to kill each other  or the timer of the game runs away the tie will be broken by the score of the respective ship
+2. in case there are one or more ships alive and are unable to kill each other  or the timer of the game runs away the tie will be broken by the score of the respective ship (both the ships will get +100)

-3. user can set the time limit on the game.

 ## firing rules:

 1. +2 score on ever bullet hit on another ship or a cannon

-2. health is reduced by the power of the bullet hit on a ship or a cannon
+2. health is reduced by the power( reduces by -5 default)  of the bullet hit on a ship or a cannon

 3. +2 gold from the gold reserve of the target ship to the firing ship